 The living room is arguably one of the most important spaces in your home.
-It's probably where your family gathers at night, where you wind down on a Saturday afternoon, and where your guests first rest their eyes when entering your home.
-It's only natural to want your living room to look and feel its absolute best.
-But while re-decorating a room is always an exciting process, it can also turn into a serious money pit (and quickly) if you don't prioritize and maximize what you already have.
+It's where your family gathers at night, you wind down on a Saturday afternoon, and where your guests first rest their eyes when entering your home.
+It's natural to make this space look and feel its absolute best.
+But while living room design is always an exciting process, it can also turn into a serious money pit (and quickly) if you don't prioritize and maximize what you already have.

-If your living room is feeling a little uninspiring and stale, but doesn't necessarily warrant a full redesign, there are tons of easy ways to transform your space without spending a ton of time or money—and it can be as simple as moving some furniture around or adding a rug.
+If your living room is feeling a little uninspiring or stale but doesn't necessarily warrant a full redesign, there are plenty of easy ways to transform your space without spending too much time or money—and it can be as simple as moving some furniture around or adding a rug.

 Change Your Layout

-Sometimes, all you need to do to make your living room feel fresh is to switch up its layout.
-Is your furniture pushed up against the walls?
+Sometimes, all you need to refresh your living room is to switch up its layout.
+Is your furniture pushed against the walls?
 Try floating it in the middle of the room.
 Is there too much space between your seating arrangement?
-Consider dividing your space into multiple zones, like interior designers Jeremiah Brent and Nate Berkus did in their L.A. living room above.
+Consider dividing the room into multiple zones, like interior designers Jeremiah Brent and Nate Berkus did in their L.A. living room above.

 Change Up the View

 The classic layout in a living room is to position the sofa to face the TV, but what if it were to face the window or another sofa instead?
 (We know, this usually works if you keep your TV in a different room, or are looking to nix it altogether.)
 Consider how you use your space the most, and arrange your sofa in a way that makes the most sense for your household.
 Your TV can even be encased in a console with stylish doors that stay closed when it's not in use.

 Think about the focal point: Choose one item or statement wall to draw the eye to, then begin designing your space around it.